 The Pathfinder Initiative aims to accelerate a just transition through providing practical, evidence-based pathways to net zero that also bring benefits to health.
 The Initiative, funded by the Wellcome Trust with support from Oak Foundation, is led by researchers at the London School of Hygiene & Tropical Medicine (LSHTM) with scientific oversight of the Lancet Pathfinder Commission, an international group of experts from diverse sectors and disciplines.

-As part of the first phase of work, LSHTM researchers have carried out a comprehensive review of existing literature on the health co-benefits of climate action and gathered case studies from around the world of implemented solutions with measured greenhouse gas emissions reductions and health benefits.
-The findings will have been published in The Lancet and shared through an interactive climate and health evidence bank.
+As part of the first phase of work, LSHTM researchers carried out a comprehensive review of existing literature on the health co-benefits of climate action and gathered case studies from around the world of implemented solutions with measured greenhouse gas emissions reductions and health benefits.
+The findings are published in The Lancet and available on an interactive climate and health evidence bank.

 A new Coalition, hosted by Pathfinder, will be launched as part of the second phase of work to bring together key actors from national and local government, international organisations, research institutions, implementation partners and funders of climate action.
 The Coalition will aim to increase ambition and support the implementation, monitoring and evaluation of climate solutions that benefit health and society.